 It's nice to give your potted plants as much soil to grow in as possible, but some containers become excessively heavy when filled with soil.
 Until the pot fills with roots, they can also become water sodden.

-Overturning a plastic container in the bottom of the larger pot with cut down on the amount of soil needed - and the weight.
-I like to fill in the sides with plenty of bunched up newspaper.
-The newspaper helps to hold moisture and it eventually decomposes, making from for expanding... roots.
+Overturning a plastic container in the bottom of the larger pot will cut down on the amount of soil needed and the weight.
+If there is room around the side, you can fill them in with plenty of bunched up newspaper.
+The newspaper helps to hold moisture and it eventually decomposes, making room for expanding roots.
+Don't worry, it's perfectly safe to recycle the newspaper in the garden.Continue to 8 of 9 below.

 08 of 09